 - be matriculated in an undergraduate degree program located within the U.S. that’s accredited by a body recognized by the U.S. Department of Education.
 Boren Scholars must remain matriculated in their undergraduate programs for the duration of the scholarship and may not graduate until the scholarship is complete.

 - apply to a study abroad program from the list of eligible countries (roughly those outside of Western Europe, Canada, Australia, or New Zealand) that meets home institution standards and Boren language preferences.
 Boren Scholarships are not for study in the U.S. Please contact in the Study Abroad Office for assistance in selecting a program.

 How do you work with the NFP?

 To apply for this award, JHU nomination is not required, but candidates benefit greatly from working closely with us.
-Applicants submit their own materials to the Boren, but are encouraged to work with our Program Coordinator, Mariam Banahi, who is available to advise applicants and read drafts of essays.
+Applicants submit their own materials to the Boren, but are encouraged to work with our staff, who are available to advise applicants and read drafts of essays.

 The timeline gives an overview of the application process.
-Your first step is to contact Mariam Banahi by emailing her to discuss your intent to apply.
+Your first step is to contact NFP Program Coordinator Nathan Daniels to discuss your intent to apply.
 In preparation, please have a closer look below for more resources to learn about the Boren.

 |early November||Attend an info session|

 |November – December||Consult with Study Abroad staff to select your study abroad program/s|

 |January||Work on application essays; email drafts to Nathan Daniels for feedback|